jolan/remotegamepad/README.md

 * Code cleanup.
 * Add mouse/keyboard support.
 * Test on non-Chrome browsers to check for bugs/quirks.
-* Determine if multiple controllers-on-a-single is possible.
+* Determine if multiple controllers-on-a-single PC is possible.
 * Add audio/video streaming support.
 * Maybe support consoles other than the Switch one day.